8rents/devcontainer-schema/README.md

 ---

-# DevContainer Templates
+# DevContainer Schema

-> *A number of resources in creating devcontainers from scratch*
+> *An Attempt to outline the entire devContainer schema, filled with comments and key / value explanations.*

 ---